|White, black, beige

 The Lhatese rarely sheds, which is fortunate because their long hair would cause quite a mess.
 Brush your pet’s teeth a few times every week, and clip their nails once every fortnight.

 The Lhatese is healthier than their purebred counterparts, but they still suffer from a few conditions.
-Kidney problems, patellar luxation, and eye problems are of the more serious ones.
+Kidney problems, patellar luxation, and eye problems are the more serious ones.
 Skin disorders will occur every once in a while but can be kept in check by good grooming.

 Male vs Female